The-International-Screeps-Bot/The-International-Open-Source/README.md

 - [ ] Spawn specific defender creeps depending on attackers
 - [ ] Determine if boosting is necessary for defenders
 - [ ] Have defenders move to ramparts near attackers
+- [ ] Spawn new civilian creeps when TTL is less than time to spawn

 ## Flowchart and more information